Jordan Poole NBA Preview vs. the 76ers

 Jordan Poole Insights vs. the 76ers

-- Poole is responsible for taking 15.9% of his team's field goal attempts this season with 15.3 per game.
+- This season, Poole has made 6.1 shots from the floor per game, which adds up to 13.1% of his team's total makes.

-- He's taken 6.6 threes per game, or 18.4% of his team's shots from beyond the arc this season.
+- He's connected on 1.9 threes per game, or 14.9% of his team's makes from beyond the arc this season.

-- Poole's Wizards average 105.7 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 102.4 possessions per contest.
+- Poole's opponents, the 76ers, have a middling offensive tempo, ranking 20th in the NBA with 102.5 possessions per game, while his Wizards rank 12th in possessions per game with 105.6.

-- The 76ers are the fourth-ranked squad in the NBA, conceding 42.1 rebounds per contest.
+- The 76ers are the fifth-ranked team in the NBA, allowing 42.2 rebounds per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!